vkrasnov/h2-compression-dictionaries/draft-vkrasnov-h2-compression-dictionaries.md

 ## Security Considerations

-The use of compression over an encrypted connection is known to leak potentialy sensitive information.
+The use of compression over an encrypted connection could be used by malicious actors to potentially leak sensitive information.
 We will collaborate with industry experts to identify any additional attack vectors introduced by this draft, and include a set of best practices to both servers and clients that would implement it.

+### Attack scenarios and mitigations
+A single HTTP/2 connection is likely to be shared among multiple origins (over which it is authoritative) and among different navigation contexts to the same origin.
+When such sharing happens, and if compression contexts are shared between those instances, an attacker can use a BREACH-style attack in order to exfiltrate secrets from the context.
+Such secrets may include:

+* Cookies set using Javascript (and in-particular `httponly` cookies set from anonymous functions in external JS, which is not accessible to scripts otherwise)
+* CSRF tokens
+* CSP nonces
+* Application level secrets (e.g. financial information, stored credit cards numbers, codes, etc.)

+The mechanism for such data theft can happen if the attacker can:
+* Download multiple similar payloads to the target page modulo the actual secret, while trying out multiple permutations of the secret.
+* Observe the on-the-wire transfer size using Resource Timing's `transferSize` property.

+The rest of this section will describe different scenarios where those conditions are met as well as potential mitigations for them.

+#### Cross-origin secret leak
+An HTTP/2 session can be used to deliver resources from multiple origins over which the session has proved to be authoritative.
+As a result, sharing compression contexts between such origins can be theoretically used to leak secrets from one of these origins to the next.

+##### Mitigation
+Limiting compression contexts to be used within the confines of a single origin.

+#### Same-origin secret leak
+Malicious pages on the origin as well as an XSS attacker can normally use `fetch()` or `XMLHttpRequest()` in order to inspect in-content secrets.
+This could be limited with CSP by only permitting the download of specific files, using nonces or using `connect-src 'none'` in order to limit arbitrary scripts from downloading files that contain secrets.
+However, using shared-dictionaries between secret resources and malicious ones can enable an attacker to guess said secrets and exfiltrate them (e.g. using other deficiencies in the defined CSP, if there are any).

+Furthermore, said malicious page or XSS attack can also use as a dictionary resources fetched from the same origin in a different browsing context, enabling it to also inspect resources which cannot be fetched at all on its base page.

+##### Mitigation
+There's no obvious mitigation for this kind of attack, but a few options are:

+* Limiting compression contexts to be used only within a single navigation context can limit the opportunity for the separate navigation context to inspect secrets from resources it is not allowed to fetch.
+At the same time this can be complex to implement, as the network layer is not aware of the navigation context and is supposed for example to dedupe outgoing requests from different compression contexts.
+* `transferSize` padding/bucketing in such cases (e.g. pages with above mentioned CSP limitations) may be enough to render this attack not-practical.
+* Limit dictionary sharing (or `transferSize` accuracy for resources that use shared dictionaries) only to non-credentialed resource fetches.

 ## Content Coding